Expedition to Nepal 2006

 Monika and her red sari

-As I mentioned earlier, Monika ordered a red sari, which was specially made to fit and she bought (more) shoes to match the sari.
-When we went to Durbar Square in Patan and then to the Old Town of Kathmandu Monika dressed up in her new creation.
-Obviously the Old Town and Patan were beautiful, and every moment spent there was a new experience, although I think that the real hit of the day was Monika herself, dressed in her beautiful red sari.
-I would like to remind you that sari is a traditional Nepali and Indian dress with many decorations, which can be sewn from many colorful materials – including silk.
-It consists of three main parts: trousers, t-shirts and long, over two-meter canvas, which is assumed in a special way so that the woman is covered and at the same time to be emphasized her beauty.
-They are worn only by the Nepalese and the Hindu, so when Monika showed up in public she aroused great admiration in every place we were.
+As I mentioned earlier, Monika ordered a red sari, made to measure, and she bought (more) shoes to match the sari.
+When we went to Durbar Square in Patan and then to the Old Town in Kathmandu, Monika dressed up in her new outfit.
+Of course, the Old Town and Patan were beautiful and every moment spent there was a new experience, although I think that the real hit of the day was Monika herself, dressed in her beautiful, red saris.
+Let me remind you that the sari is a traditional Nepalese and Indian dress with many decorations that can be sewn from many colorful materials – including silk.
+It consists of three main parts, i.e. trousers, a T-shirt and a long, over two-meter-long cloth, which is put on in a special way so that a woman is covered and at the same time emphasizes her beauty.
+They are worn only by Nepali and Indian women, so when Monika showed up in public, she aroused great admiration in every place we were.

 The Royal Chitwan National Park

 Probably for the production of household items.
-The whole trip was very interesting though jednorożnego rhinoceros seen so far only in the zoo.
-I think we certainly have a lot to see in the national parks in India.
-Sad experience that day was my conversation with guides, who say they earn only 10usd per month and have no prospects.
-One of them had sewn shoes because he could not afford new ones.
-My last day we got up at six in the morning to watch the birds and we were able to see some interesting species, including prey species.
-Chitwan Park will always remind me of the contact with nature in this beautiful country.
+The whole trip was very interesting, although I have seen a unicorn rhino so far only in the zoo.
+I think that I will definitely see a lot more in the national parks in India.
+The sad experience of the day was my conversation with the guides who said they only earn $ 10 a month and have no prospects.
+One of them had stitched shoes because he couldn’t afford new ones.
+On my last day, we got up at six in the morning to watch the birds and we were able to see some interesting species, including predatory species.
+Chitwan Park will always be associated with contact with nature in this beautiful country.

 Bhaktapur – Durbar Square

-Bhaktapur was founded in the ninth century and was the capital of the entire Kathmandu valley between the fourteenth and sixteenth century although most beautiful objects and sculptures were made in the late seventeenth century.
-Bhaktapur then lost its importance after the loss of sovereignty and the creation of the state of Nepal, which was the capital of Kathmandu.
-The whole Bhaktapur was created by the Malla dynasty and as such has survived to this day.
-For example Place Durbar in Kathmandu and Patan have been upgraded while Durbar Square in Bhaktapur remained intact, as well as lifestyle.
-Beyond just the difference that now is a great tourist center, a good place to trade and there is a couple of good restaurants and hotels with a view of the Durbar Square.
-Bhaktapur is also mainly inhabited by the Hindu community while in Patan and Kathmandu are large Buddhist community.
-Is interesting to add that not only is Bhaktapur on the list of Unesco but was also recognized by the Hollywood filmed here because the photos of the “Little Buddha” Bernarda Bertolucciego.
+Bhaktapur was founded in the 9th century and was the capital of the entire Kathmandu valley between the 14th and 16th centuries, although most of the beautiful objects and sculptures were made at the end of the 17th century.
+Then Bhaktapur lost its importance after losing its sovereignty and creating the state of Nepal, the capital of which was Kathmandu.
+All of Bhaktapur was created by the Malla dynasty and has survived to this day.
+For example, Place Durbar in Kathmandu and Patan have been modernized while Durbar Square in Bhaktapur has remained intact, as has the lifestyle.
+Apart from the only difference, now it is a great tourist center, a good place to trade, and there are some good restaurants and hotels overlooking Durbar Square.
+Bhaktapur is also mainly inhabited by the Hindu community, while in Patan and Kathmandu there are large Buddhist communities.
+As a curiosity, I would like to add that Bhaktapur is not only on the UNESCO list, but has also been appreciated by Hollywood because pictures for “Little Buddha” by Bernard Bertolucci were shot here.

-Among the many souvenirs describe even one that has a cultural value.
-It is commonly known image of the landscape.
-There are many sizes and, depending on the price landscape is recognized more or less, but each of them always has the same details.
-Landscape symbolizes the mental and cultural proximity with Tibet and at first glance looks like a drawing made by a small child, but he has a deeper meaning.
-At the top is always shown or Tibet Potala Palace and the Jokhang temple symbolizing the culture, art and philosophy of Tibet in the holy city of Lhasa.
+Among the many souvenirs, I will describe one more that has a cultural value.
+It is an image commonly known as a landscape.
+There are many sizes and depending on the price, the landscape is more or less, but each of them always contains the same details.
+The landscape symbolizes the mental and cultural closeness to Tibet and at first glance it looks like a drawing made by a small child, but it has a deeper meaning.
+At the top, there is always Tibet shown, i.e. the Potala Palace and the Jokhang Temple, symbolizing the culture, art and philosophy of Tibet in the holy city of Lhasa.

-The next day I went to the town of Gorkha five hours away to the west.
-Just before the ride Hindu priest blessed our bus and refused their prayers aloud, and had a special paint which dipped his index finger and dirty przystawiał dots on the foreheads of all travelers.
-He touched the bus, the driver and the steering wheel.
-And Monica gave me the flower immersed in the holy paint and then bowed.
-Really, every time I experience something new here.
-Nepal is a wonderful experience!
-Unfortunately, it was a big nightmare here dworcowa toilet.
-I thought the toilets in China, all the others will have better but apart from those in Nepal.
-The stench was indescribable, but that was not the highlight.
-For the first time in his career, travel saw a toilet bowl where the level of shit was on par with the toilet seat to form a perfectly flat surface.
+The next day I left for the town of Gorkha five hours west.
+Before the ride, a Hindu priest blessed our bus and said his prayers aloud and had a special paint in which he dipped his dirty index finger and put dots on the foreheads of all travelers.
+He touched the bus, the steering wheel and the driver.
+He gave me and Monika a flower dipped in holy paint and then bowed.
+Really, I experience something new here every time.
+Nepal is a great experience!
+Unfortunately, the station’s toilet was a big nightmare here.
+I thought that after the toilets in China, all the rest would be better, but apart from those in Nepal.
+The stench was indescribable but that was not the highlight of the program.
+For the first time in my travel career, I saw a toilet bowl where the level of the shit was on a par with the toilet seat, creating a perfectly flat surface.

 Pokhara and a trip to Sarangot

-I also started planning our trip to the mountains in such a way that we do not pay much because there are so many expensive travel agencies that offer everything we would want for a very expensive price.
-As mentioned earlier, Pokhara is a popular place because of the expeditions in the Himalayas for an episode that is called Annapurna.
-This is a Himalayan range that is very well visible (of course in good weather) from Pokhara.
-When I asked travel agents for any tour, we would spend at least 100 USD with guided tours, porters and permits.
-I planned a two day trip for two of us where we did not have to pay anything except our own living expenses and so had a beautiful view of Annapurna.
-I thought then that we would not exaggerate spending money if I can plan it all myself – especially since we spent two weeks in beautiful Tibet where we were also at Mont Everest at 5250m above sea level.
+I also started to plan our trip to the mountains in such a way that we would not pay a lot because there are many expensive travel agencies that offer everything we would like for a very exorbitant price.
+As previously mentioned, Pokhara is a popular destination because of trips to the Himalayas on the stretch called Annapurna.
+It is a range of the Himalayas, which can be seen very well (of course in good weather) from Pokhara.
+When I asked travel agents about any trip, we would have spent at least $ 100 with the guide, porters and permits.
+So I planned a two-day trip for the two of us where we didn’t have to pay anything except our own living costs and we had a beautiful view of Annapurna.
+At the time, I thought that we would not over-spend if I could plan it all myself.
+Especially that we spent two weeks in beautiful Tibet, where we were also at Mont Everest at an altitude of 5250m above sea level.
 Talking to other travelers, I got the impression that for many a two-week trek through the Himalayas was something of a religion.
-No matter whether they were physically prepared or not and wanted to do so.
-I have seen earlier in Tibet how many people regretted their decision with high altitude sickness and dehydration.
+Whether they were physically prepared or not, they wanted to do it anyway.
+I have seen before in Tibet how many people regretted their decision to suffer from altitude sickness and dehydration.

-In Lumbini we spent only one day because enough was enough for this small, neglected place.Noteworthy are the temples of every part of Asia.
-There were temples from Thailand, Burma, Cambodia, China, Tibet, Vietnam, Korea etc. Monika was excited but for me it was just a very nice repetition of my previous expedition because in all these countries and many others I was already.
-The place I wanted to see was the birthplace of Buddha.
-It was in the temple and was marked as the place of his exact birth.Besides, the temples associated with the Buddha itself are Ashok Pillar and the Maya Devi Temple built in honor of the Buddha.
+We spent only one day in Lumbini because that was enough for this small, neglected place.
+The temples from every part of Asia are noteworthy here.
+There was a temple from Thailand, Burma, Cambodia, China, Tibet, Vietnam, Korea, etc. Monika was excited but for me it was just a very nice repeat of my previous trip because I have already been to all these countries and many others.
+The place I wanted to see was the Buddha’s birthplace.
+It was located in the temple and was marked as its exact birth place.
+In addition, temples related to the Buddha himself are the Ashok Pillar and the Maya Devi temple built in honor of the Buddha’s mother.
 Both come from around the 2nd century.
-To see all the facilities I hired a bicycle rider and slowly took us around all the temples.
+To see all the objects, I hired a bicycle driver and slowly took us around all the temples.